FMU Container Builder — GUI¶

 By default, auto_output automatically exposes unconnected output ports.
 Use this tab to explicitly select which outputs to expose — useful when auto_output is disabled or when you need fine-grained control.

-- Parameter ports are shown in italics — these are configuration values or tuning parameters
+- Parameter ports are shown in italics — these are configuration values or tuning parameters.

-- Other port types (standard inputs/outputs) appear in regular text
+- Other port types (standard inputs/outputs) appear in regular text.

 Wire Details¶